Investengine - Home

 The FCA has clarified that a firm is permitted to rely on a single venue or custodian to execute client orders.
 However, in order to demonstrate that best execution is being provided in this situation, firms must be able to show that its reliance on this single venue or custodian provides the best possible result for its clients on a consistent basis, and that the results are at least as good as could be obtained from relying on other entities.

-InvestEngine (UK) Limited conduct regular post-trade Best Execution analysis to evaluate the execution performance of trades against market prices at the time of each trade and other quantitative and qualitative criteria.
+InvestEngine (UK) Limited conducts regular post‑trade best execution analysis to evaluate the execution performance of trades against market prices at the time of each trade and other quantitative and qualitative criteria.
 This is to ensure that clients are consistently obtaining the best possible result and that these are at least as good as the results that could have been obtained from other execution venues.

 Cut Off Times

 InvestEngine will trade once per day per security for both discretionary and execution portfolios.
-In order to ensure that your transaction is executed on the same day, you must fund your portfolio and confirm your order prior to the cut off times below:
+In order to ensure your transaction is included in the next available trading cycle, you must fund your portfolio and confirm your order prior to the cut‑off times below:

-Your account will only be considered funded where the funds have been received and cleared by us and any payment delays may result in your order being executed the following business day.
+Your account will only be considered funded where the funds have been received and cleared by us.
+Any payment delays may result in your order being executed in a subsequent trading window.

 Cancellation